ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

 4. Hit `esc` then `:wq` to write and close the file.
 5. Run `sudo systemctl restart postgresql` to restart the postgresql server.

-## Create a sql file to create a table
+## Create a SQL file to create a table

 There are several ways to create a database, a table, and seed it with some starter Todos.
 To make things simple, we'll create a `sql` file then run it to accomplish these objectives.